amuramatsu/emu2/README.md

                        checks this version to run.
 You can specify a major version or a major dot minor, for example "3.20", "2.11" or "5".

+- `EMU2_WINVER`        Changes the reported Windows version, allowing programs that checks running on Windows or not.
+You can specify a major version or a major dot minor, for example "3.1" or "4.0" (4.0 is used by Windows 95).

 - `EMU2_ROWS`          Setups the VGA text mode to the given number of rows, from 12 to 50 at the program start.
 Some full-screen DOS